ShadowBrother/mws-restaurant-stage-1/README.md

 For **Stage Two**, I made use of given sails API server to fetch data, and cached responses using IndexedDB as well as making necessary changes for site to pass lighthouse audit

+For **Stage Three**, I made use of the new sails API to fetch reviews from separate endpoints and implemented a form for creating new reviews.
+I also added a heart icon button that toggles favorite/not favorite status.
+Both of these features work offline, updating the page and then storing the data in IDB to be used while offline and then sent to the server when the page reconnects to the internet.
+Additional steps taken to reach new lighthouse audit targets.

 ### How to run